-Find a complete overview of the location of all Hanseatic cities here:
+Find a complete overview of all of the Hanseatic city locations here:

-The Hanseatic cities in Northern Europe with Lübeck at the top were poles of economic wealth and middle class prosperity.
-At the same time the Hanseatic League incited a diverse flourishing of culture, including music.
-The goal of this European project is to rediscover the great musical heritage of this region in the years around 1600 and to revive it for our time through concert performances.
+With Lübeck at the forefront, the Hanseatic cities in Northern Europe were centres of economic power, trade, and middle-class prosperity.
+Likewise, the Hanseatic League enabled a rich and flourishing culture, including a thriving music scene.
+The goal of the European Hanseatic Ensemble is to rediscover the vast musical heritage of this region in the years around 1600, and to revive it for today’s generations through concert performances.
 The project is coordinated in the European Hansemuseum in Lübeck.

-The project “European Hanseatic Ensemble” which was established in 2019 is aimed at talented young musicians who study or have studied Early Music at a European conservatory or university and will be under the age of 32 when the masterclasses take place in September.
+The project “European Hanseatic Ensemble” was established in 2019, and is aimed at talented young musicians under the age of 32 who study or have studied Early Music at a European conservatoire or university.

-They will explore music by composers who worked in the Hanseatic cities and whose works have largely been neglected in today’s concert business – unjustly so!
-For there are marvellous compositions of various different genres that were popular around 1600: motets in the style of classical vocal polyphony, multi-choral works following Venetian examples, as well as compositions in the concertant style of the early baroque era.
+Exploring music from the composers who worked in the Hanseatic cities, the project shines new light on repertoire which has been largely forgotten by today’s concert scene – unjustly so!
+For there are striking compositions of various genres popular around 1600 that survived, including motets in the style of classical vocal polyphony, multi-choir works in the Venetian style, as well as pieces in the concertante style of the early baroque era.
 You can find numerous samples on the right.

-The artistic direction has been place in the hands of Manfred Cordes, an internationally renowned specialist in European music of the 16th and 17th century, long-standing professor for Early Music at the University of the Arts in Bremen and conductor of the Ensemble Weser-Renaissance Bremen.
+Artistic direction of the ensemble resides in the expert hands of Manfred Cordes, an internationally renowned specialist in European music of the 16th and 17th century, long-standing professor for Early Music at the University of the Arts in Bremen, and conductor of the Ensemble Weser-Renaissance Bremen.

-Through its affiliation with the European Hansemuseum, the ensemble has found its ideal home.
-The 800 year-history of the Hanseatic League can be traced closely here like nowhere else.
-The Hansemuseum offers a combination of staged historical scenes, cabinets with valuable original objects and interactive features presenting astonishing new historical aspects of cultural and urban development and enabling the museum to convey an informative and fascinating impression of the world of the Hanseatic League.
-During their visit in Lübeck the museum offers the participants of the masterclasses the opportunity to gather valuable insights into the history of the Hanseatic League, the era that they are exploring in their music.
+The Hanseatic Ensemble is also closely affiliated with the European Hansemuseum, within which the ensemble has found its ideal home where the 800 year-history of the Hanseatic League can be traced closely.
+The Hansemuseum offers a combination of staged historical scenes, valuable original artefacts, and interactive features, all of which provide informative and fascinating insights into the cultural and urban development of the Hanseatic League.
+Participants of the masterclass have the opportunity to visit museum during their time in Lübeck, where they can gain a valuable insights into the history of the Hanseatic League, the era that they are exploring in their music.

 A selection of the more than 200 Hanseatic cities: